flashg1/TeslaSolarCharger/README.md

 template:

     # For Enphase, grid_power_net is an integer in watts.
 Positive value means importing power from grid.
 Negative value means exporting power to grid.
+    # For other inverter brands, adjust the formula according to your setup.
     - sensor:
         name: Grid Power Net
         state_class: measurement